mikenakis/Bathyscaphe/README.md

 <sup>Note: some of the glossary terms (i.e. **_variable_** / **_invariable_**, **_extensible_** / **_inextensible_**) are introduced in order to mitigate the ambiguities caused by Java's unfortunate decision to reuse certain language keywords (i.e. `final`) to mean entirely different things in different situations. (i.e. a `final` class vs. a `final` field.)</sup>

 - **_Assertion Method_** - a pattern of my own devise, for writing comprehensive assertions.
+	- An assertion method is identified by the suffix `Assertion` in its name.
 	- An assertion method is only meant to be invoked from within an `assert` statement.
-	- An assertion method is identified by the suffix `Assertion` in its name.
 	- To prevent misuse, an assertion method should generally avoid returning `false` to indicate failure; instead, an assertion method should either return `true`, or throw an exception.
-	- If an assertion method checks one thing and throws one exception, then the exception should have the same name as the assertion method, only suffixed with `Exception` instead of `Assertion`.
+	- For clarity, if an assertion method checks one thing and throws one exception, then the exception should have the same name as the assertion method, only suffixed with `Exception` instead of `Assertion`.
 		- From this it follows that exceptions should have assertive names, describing what is expected, such as `PointerMustBeNonNullException`, instead of declarative names, describing postmortem findings, such as `NullPointerException`.
 One day I will write an article explaining this in greater detail.